ropensci/roweb3/content/events/2020-11-11-killick-nhsr.md

     video: https://youtu.be/6PV5dGpmQgk
 ---

-Dr Rebecca Killick, Associate Professor in the Mathematics & Statistics department at Lancaster University, and member of rOpenSci's Statistical Software Peer Review board gave a keynote at the [National Health Service R (NHS-R) Community annual meeting](https://nhsrcommunity.com/events/nhs-r-virtual-conference-2020/).
+Dr Rebecca Killick, Associate Professor in the Mathematics & Statistics department at Lancaster University, and member of rOpenSci's Statistical Software Peer Review committee spoke at the [National Health Service R (NHS-R) Community annual meeting](https://nhsrcommunity.com/events/nhs-r-virtual-conference-2020/).
 The audience included everyone from Clinicians to data managers.